FabricMC/fabric-docs/develop/gamerules.md

 :::

-Gamerules act as global variables that the player can change in-game with a command.
-These variables usually change something function of the world, for example `pvp`, `spawn_monsters`, and `advance_time`.
+Game rules act as world-specific configuration options that the player can change in-game with a command.
+These variables usually control some function of the world, for example `pvp`, `spawn_monsters`, and `advance_time`.

 ## Creating a Game Rule {#creating-a-game-rule}